orbeon/orbeon-forms-doc/form-runner/api/other/pdf-api.md

 - `$document` is the form data's document id
 - `$form-version` is the form definition version number (latest published version by default)
 - `$export-format` is either `pdf` or `tiff`

+## Other parameters

+You can also use the following URL parameters:

+- `fr-pdf-show-hints`
+    - defaults to the `oxf.fr.detail.static-readonly-hint` property, which itself defaults to `false`
+    - when `true`, shows hints in the PDF
+- `fr-pdf-show-alerts`
+    - defaults to the `oxf.fr.detail.static-readonly-alert` property, which itself defaults to `false`
+    - when `true`, shows alerts in the PDF
+- `fr-use-pdf-template`
+    - defaults to `true` if there is at least one PDF template attached to the form, `false` otherwise
+    - when `false`, disables the use of PDF templates and use the automatic PDF generation instead
+- `fr-pdf-template-name`
+    - contributes to selecting a specific PDF template
+- `fr-pdf-template-lang`
+    - contributes to selecting a specific PDF template